vyrjana/pyimpspec/documentation/high-level-functions.md

 ### **pyimpspec.score_test_results**

 Assign scores to test results as an alternative to just using the mu-value generated when using the procedure described by Schönleber et al. (2014).
-The mu-value can in some cases fluctuate wildly at low numbers of parallel RC circuits and result in false positives (i.e. the mu-value briefly dips below the mu-criterion only to rises above it again).
+The mu-value can in some cases fluctuate wildly at low numbers of RC elements and result in false positives (i.e. the mu-value briefly dips below the mu-criterion only to rises above it again).
 The score is equal to -numpy.inf for results with mu-values greater than or equal to the mu-criterion.
 For results with mu-values below the mu-criterion, the score is calculated based on the pseudo chi-squared value of the result and on the difference between the mu-criterion and the result's mu-value.
 The results and their corresponding scores are returned as a list of tuples.